ekcasey/tw_ac_vagrant_workshop/README.md

 *Excercise 3: Create a mysql database with the name miniondb*
 *Take a look at the database cookbook documentation.
 Now, use the mysql_database LWRP to create a database with the name miniondb.
 You will know you are successful when  you can see miniondb when you show databases in the mysql repl.*

 Now all app endpoints should work!

+### Test With Serverspec

+As we have written this recipe we have been manually testing our work by logging into the VM and verifying its state from the command line.
+However we can write tests to automate this

+### Add Another Platform